Certificate in Music Entrepreneurship

 MUS 499 Section LAW: Performing Arts and Law

-A practical overview of legal topics related to the performing arts for teachers, artists, performers, composers, and entrepreneurs.
-Contracts, business forms, employment and labor, taxes and the internet are among the subjects included.
-Note: The Fall section of this course will deal with Copyright Laws.
+We are offering two two sections of this course: Basic Law for Musicians (meets in the Fall) and Copyright Law for Musicians (meets in the Spring).
+Students study a practical overview of legal topics related to the performing arts for teachers, artists, performers, composers, and entrepreneurs.
+Contracts, business forms, employment and labor, taxes, and the internet are among the subjects included.

 MUS 499 Section MB: Music Business

 Students will learn how to set up and record multiple vocal channels at high quality, pre-produce a timed episode with intros, segments, and transitions, how to book and interview guests, how to upload and distribute their episode, how to identify and market to an audience and how to monetize their content through ad sales, third party platforms and direct to consumer sales with their listening audience.

 TE 398 WP: Hip Hop Entrepreneurship